 Our law firm has fought for children and adults injured in medical malpractice incidents for almost thirty years.
 We have recovered millions of dollars for these injured patients, earning us recognition as a Top 25 Medical Malpractice Lawyer.
 We want to fight to recover the maximum amount of compensation available for your case.

-When you hire our Fort Lauderdale personal injury lawyer to represent your family, you can expect us to:
+When you hire our Fort Lauderdale injury attorney to represent your family, you can expect us to:

 - Conduct a full investigation into how your child was injured